 - Kurzschwänzigkeit or taillessness (comment: Manx and Cymric – does this section include bobtailed cats?)

-- Color lightening of the skin and the iris, numbness (my comment: right now I can’t think what this relates to)
+- Color lightening of the skin and the iris, numbness (my comment: right now I can’t think what this relates to except albino cats but there are no albino cat breeds)

 - Folded and curled ears (comment: Scottish Fold and American Curl)